twitter/communitynotes/documentation/contributing/welcome.md

 {% button buttonTitle="Rate notes" buttonHref="https://twitter.com/i/communitynotes/needs_your_help" /%}

-## 3. Soon, you'll unlock the ability to write your own notes!</strong><label>To unlock the ability to write notes, you need to earn a Rating Impact of 5.
+## 3. Soon, you'll unlock the ability to write your own notes!

+To unlock the ability to write notes, you need to earn a Rating Impact of 5.
 You earn Impact when your rating helps a note earn a helpful (or unhelpful) status!
 You can track your progress on the Rating Impact section of your Community Notes profile.

 ![Screen showing an anonymous contributor profile.
 Highlighted section reads: 0 Rating Impact.
 You need an Impact of 5 to unlock note writing](../images/rating-impact-welcome.png)